Daily activity is one of the greatest joys (and health benefits) of owning a furry friend.

 Otherwise, you’ll have to frequently remember to remove the fitness tracker and give it time to charge.

 However, frequent cellular data and GPS use will drain the tracker’s battery faster.
-The popular Whistle GO Explore model and FitBark 2 Dog Activity Monitor have a built-in rechargeable battery that lasts about two weeks per charge (if used for daily walks outside your home’s Wi-Fi signal).
+The Whistle GO Explore model and FitBark 2 Dog Activity Monitor have a built-in rechargeable battery that lasts about two weeks per charge (if used for daily walks outside your home’s Wi-Fi signal).

 Which dog activity tracking devices are best?